sethmlarson/picklepipe/docs/source/index.rst

     contributing
     about

-Python pickling protocol over any network interface.
+Python pickling and marshal protocol over any network interface.
+Also provides a basic interface to implement your own serializing pipes.

 Getting Started with PicklePipe
 -------------------------------